astrophpeter/astrophpeter.github.io/_posts/2017-10-10-week-one-at-the-ioa.markdown

 to anybody interested enough.

 ![](http://www.petermcgill.com/assets/images/darwin.jpg)
-*Darwin College from one of the islands*
+*Darwin College from one of the islands.*

 OK, down to business.
 So it has been the welcome / induction week at Cambridge, both at my college (Darwin) and the IOA.
 This means I've attended loads of events